zhangruitian/gitlearn/README.md

 This is just a test file.

-Thie is just a second test file.
+This is just a second test file.

-Thie is just a third test file.
+This is just a third test file.